Attention 2020 Travelers! Enrollments received by March 15 get a $200 discount.

 View the Grotto of the Virgin, site of the Angel Gabriel's apparition to the Virgin Mary, as you visit the Basilica of the Annunciation.

 Holy sites in Nazareth are often inside churches, such as Mary's Well and Joseph's Workshop, with the exception of the public fountain that was built in town over an ancient well fed by Mary's Spring.

 Continue to the town of Kafr Kanna, identified by Christians as the biblical town of Cana.

 Visit the church built on the site of Jesus' first miracle, when He turned water into wine.

-Proceed to a fishing village that dates back to the time of the Second Temple, and which is s associated with Jesus' ministry in Galilee.
+Proceed to a fishing village that dates back to the time of the Second Temple and is associated with Jesus' ministry in Galilee.

-A visit through the excavations will have you walk in footsteps thousands of years old on your way to the remains of a synagogue built on the foundations of a 1st-century synagogue where Jesus taught (Mark 1:21).
+This tour will have you walking in footsteps thousands of years old on your way to the remains of a synagogue built on the foundations of a 1st century synagogue where Jesus taught (Mark 1:21).

-Visit the church built over the excavated site of a first century house believed to have been the house of "Simon, called Peter" and the meeting place of early Christians.
+Walk into the church built over the excavated site of a first century house believed to have been the house of "Simon, called Peter," which served as a meeting place of early Christians.

 Drive on to the shores of the Sea of Galilee and to the city that was named Tveria in honor of the Roman emperor Tiberius.